 Enjoy fresh seafood on the beach.
 Seafood caught by the locals daily is served up for lunch and dinner.
 It doesn’t get fresher than this and is a steal at less than $10 a plate.

-We only spent one weekend here, but it was one of our favourite destinations and I look forward to returning soon.
+We only spent one weekend here, but it was one of our favorite destinations and I look forward to returning soon.
 I think we could have easily spent a few weeks escaping it all here.

 Playa San Diego: The Best Beach in Oaxaca to Get Off Grid